markusunger/200_OK_admin/documentation.md

 #### Updating

 In order to change the data represented by a resource item, a `PUT` request can be made to that resource item together with a JSON request body.
-Those requests are always considered as **merge operations**, meaning that whatever data you send with the request body gets merged with the already existing data: New fields are added and existing fields get overwritten.
+Those requests are always considered as **merge operations**, meaning that whatever data you send with the request body gets merged with the already existing data: New fields are added and existing fields overwritten.
 Consequently, data will never be deleted by a `PUT` request.

 If, for example, you want to update the dataset created above (because you don't subscribe to the [controversial theory](http://tolkiengateway.net/wiki/Glorfindel#Controversy) that _Glorfindel of Gondolin_ and _Glorfindel of Rivendell_ are the same person), you would send a `PUT` request to `/users/5`.
 If it contains the following request body: